hiron1999/Background-slide-show-python-script-/README.md

 "*In this process you need to always connect with internet*"

-**Install library :**  os , ctypes ,time , threading , sys libraries are normaly come with python package . we need to install requests
+**Install library :**  os , ctypes ,time , threading , sys libraries are normaly come with python package . we need to install requests library.
 Open command prompt and run the command : `pip install requests`